Monogamy of Entanglement Bounds and Improved Approximation Algorithms for Qudit Hamiltonians: Abstract

 \section{Abstract}

 We prove new monogamy of entanglement bounds for two-local qudit Hamiltonians of rank-one projectors without one-local terms.
-In particular, we certify the ground state energy in terms of the maximum matching of the underlying interaction graph via low-degree sum-of-squares proofs.
-Algorithmically, we show that a simple matching-based algorithm approximates the ground state energy to at least $1/d$ for general graphs and to at least $1/d + \Theta(1/D)$ for graphs with bounded degree, $D$.
-This outperforms random assignment, which, in expectation, achieves energy of only $1/d^2$ of the ground state energy for general graphs.
+In particular, we certify the maximum energy in terms of the maximum matching of the underlying interaction graph via low-degree sum-of-squares proofs.
+Algorithmically, we show that a simple matching-based algorithm approximates the maximum energy to at least $1/d$ for general graphs and to at least $1/d + \Theta(1/D)$ for graphs with bounded degree, $D$.
+This outperforms random assignment, which, in expectation, achieves energy of only $1/d^2$ of the maximum energy for general graphs.
 Notably, on $D$-regular graphs with degree, $D \leq 5$, and for any local dimension, $d$, we show that this simple matching-based algorithm has an approximation guarantee of $1/2$.
-Lastly, when \(d=2\), we present an algorithm achieving an approximation guarantee of \(0.595\), beating that of \cite{parekh_optimal_2022} (which gave an approximation ratio of \(1/2\)).
+Lastly, when \(d=2\), we present an algorithm achieving an approximation guarantee of \(0.595\), beating that of \cite{parekh_optimal_2022}, which gave an approximation ratio of \(1/2\).

 \begingroup

 \endgroup

 \pagenumbering{arabic}